Goat cheese is an easy and delicious cheese for beginners. It’s also affordable and delicious. Try one of the six flavor

-If this is your first time making cheese, read about how to make cheese at home for more details on each of the steps in this recipe.
+If this is your first time making cheese, check out my post on how to make cheese at home.
+It will provide more details on each of the steps in this recipe.

 Flavoring Soft Goat Cheese

 Here are a few popular flavor additions:

 - Fresh herbs like basil, chives, and dill with a drizzle of olive oil on top.

 - A few cloves of roasted garlic with a drizzle of olive oil